Environment

 Work with local nursing homes and assisted living facilities to bring some sunshine into the lives of our more experienced generations.
 Gardens can be as large or as small as your space allows.
 Don those gloves to help your seeds sprout into a community garden that brings benefits to many.

-GFWC Club Creativity WINNER: Greensboro Woman’s Club
+2022 GFWC Club Creativity WINNER: Greensboro Woman’s Club CRAYON INITIATIVE

 The Greensboro Woman’s Club (GWC) is committed to recycling.
 They were intrigued when they discovered the Crayon Initiative.
 This is a unique nonprofit that collects unwanted crayons from restaurants, schools, and homes, then melts them down and re-manufactures them for art programs at children’s hospitals across the country.
 Five of these hospitals are in North Carolina.
 19 club members distributed special collection boxes to schools, day cares, restaurants, scout groups, and others.
 315 pounds of used crayons were collected and shipped to the Crayon Initiative.